 You can assemble a team to create your film, audition and hire actors, and then shoot your film.
 Afterward, you can edit your film using commonly available editing software.

 The roles on a digital filmmaking team for kids

 There are so many different roles in filmmaking.
-You can see this when you watch the credits at the end of a mainstream film: The credits seem to go on for ages at the end of a film as they thank all the people involved, from the actors to the costume designers.
+You can see this when you watch the credits at the end of a mainstream film: The credits seem to go on for ages at the end of a film as they thank all the people involved, from the actors to the technical crews to the costume designers.

 Here some of the main roles in making a film:

 |The person who writes the story and script for filming.
 The

 writer is really involved at the start of the filmmaking process,

 but, occasionally, they might be invited to be on set when